We pride ourselves on helping brands source instant branded content from premium creators and for this, a happy creator community is key.

 You love a creator’s pitch or content and want to collaborate with them but have a few tweaks or suggestions

-You discuss any changes you need directly with the Creator
+Discuss any changes you need directly with the creator

 The two of you agree on the required changes and the time it should take to complete them

 You click the ‘approve icon’ and you Pre-Approve their submission